-In her seventh season as the head coach of the Ephs, Meghan Gillis led her team to the Elite 8 in the NCAA Division III tournament with a 21-5-3 record.
+In her eighth season as the head coach of the Ephs, Meghan Gillis had two players earn All-NESCAC honors and one earn the New England Hockey Writer's DII and DIII All-Star award.
+In the 2018-19 season, Gillis led her team to the Elite 8 in the NCAA Division III tournament with a 21-5-3 record.
 Sophomore forward Meghan Halloran was named to the AHCA All-American Second Team and was also NESCAC Player of the Year.

 Meghan Gillis was named the head coach of women's ice hockey at Williams College on May 27, 2011.
 In her first year at the helm of the Ephs Gillis fashioned an overall record of 11-14 nearly tripling the win total of the Ephs in 2010-11 (4-17-1).

 The Ephs battled throughout 2011-12, pushing nationally ranked Amherst to their limit, before succumbing 1-0 in February.
 The 2011-12 season ended in the NESCAC Quarterfinals on the road at Bowdoin in a hard-fought OT affair that Bowdoin captured 3-2.
 The following season would come to an end in a similar fashion.

 Gillis would take the program to the next level in 2014, leading the team to the first NESCAC championship title in Eph history.
 The team would be crowned at home in Lansing Chapman Rink after earning the right to host the championships for the first time in the history of the tournament.
 The notable season would come to an end in the national quarter final game with a loss to the evental 2014 national champion, ending the Eph season with 15 wins.